 It's got a fortress on a hill,

 major bus terminal.

-But there's also not much to hold
+Until the underground city is ready for visitors, there's not much to hold

-you.
+you in Nevşehir.
 Most people just transfer at

 the Nevşehir bus terminal on their